GeorgSchenzel/pose-detector/readme.md

 ### Results
 The final network was trained with a generated dataset of 200 000 images in 20 epochs.
 Evaluating the 40 000 images of the validation dataset, we get a mean squared error of 12.25 and a mean error of 2.09.
 This means that on average the prediction is only off by about 2.09 percentage point.
 Below is a histogram showing all errors that occurred.
 This shows that there is no noticeable amount of outliers with large errors.
-Benchmarks using a RTX 2080 results in about 7.1ms to predict a single image.
+Benchmarks using an RTX 2080 results in about 7.1ms to predict a single image.
 This equals to a performance of about 141 fps, disregarding any other overhead.

-This histogram showing all errors when evaluating:
+Histogram showing all errors when evaluating the trained network:
 ![](examples/arm/histogram.png)

 All resources used are in the `examples/arm` subdirectory.
 Results can be reproduced using these commands: